peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Random_Points_Inside_a_Simplex></a>
 ### Random Points Inside a Simplex

-The following pseudocode generates, uniformly at random, a point inside an _n_ dimensional simplex (simplest convex figure, such as a line segment, triangle, or tetrahedron).
+The following pseudocode generates, uniformly at random, a point inside an _n_-dimensional simplex (simplest convex figure, such as a line segment, triangle, or tetrahedron).
 It takes an array _points_, a list consisting of the _n_ plus one vertices of the simplex, all of a single dimension _n_ or greater.

     METHOD RandomPointInSimplex(points):
        ret=NewList()